Jerome Kagan

 Jerome Kagan (February 25, 1929 – May 10, 2021) was an American psychologist, who was the Daniel and Amy Starch Research Professor of Psychology at Harvard University, as well as, co-faculty at the New England Complex Systems Institute.
 He was one of the key pioneers of developmental psychology.

 Kagan has shown that an infant's "temperament" is quite stable over time, in that certain behaviors in infancy are predictive of certain other behavior patterns in adolescence.
 He did extensive work on temperament and gave insight on emotion.

 In 2001, he was listed in the Review of General Psychology among the one hundred most eminent psychologists of the twentieth century.
-After being evaluated quantitatively and qualitatively, Kagan was twenty-second on the list, just above Jung.
+After being evaluated quantitatively and qualitatively, Kagan was twenty-second on the list, just above Carl Jung.

 Biography

 Born in Newark, New Jersey, to Myrtle and Joseph Kagan, Jerome Kagan grew up in Rahway, New Jersey.
 After his graduation from Rahway High School in 1946, he chose to study psychology because he was attracted to being a scientist and he wanted to preserve his grandfather's interest in human nature.
 He earned a B.S. degree from Rutgers University in 1950.
 While at Yale University, he assisted Frank Beach, a well-respected researcher.
 He earned his master's degree from Harvard University.
 He then was accepted at Yale University to study psychology, where he earned his Ph.D.

 After his graduation from Yale University, he accepted his first faculty position at Ohio State University.
 Six months later, in 1955, he was recruited to be a part of the research team at the U.S. Army Hospital during the Korean War.

 Once he had finished his time at the U.S. Army Hospital, the director of the Fels Research Institute contacted Kagan to ask him to direct a project that was funded by the National Institutes of Health, which he accepted.
 After that project was completed, he accepted the offer he received from Harvard University to be involved in creating the first human development program.
 With the exception of a leave taken from 1971 to 1972 to study children in San Marcos, once he moved to Harvard, he remained there as a professor until retirement.

 Kagan won the Hofheimer Prize, awarded by the American Psychiatric Association in 1963.
 In 1995, he won the G. Stanley Hall Award of the American Psychological Association (APA).